 About Tuol Sleng Genocide Museum

-The Tuol Sleng Genocide Museum in Phnom Penh in Cambodia was a notorious prison under the Khmer Rouge and which now houses a museum.
+It’s name meaning ‘Hill of Poisonous Trees’, Tuol Sleng Genocide Museum in Phnom Penh, the capital city of Cambodia, was a notorious prison under the Khmer Rouge which now houses a museum.
 The building of the Tuol Sleng Genocide Museum was initially a high school before the Khmer Rouge turned it into Prison S-21.

 The Khmer Rouge was a faction of Cambodia’s communist party, led by Pol Pot, which was in power from 1975 to 1979.
 In only four years, they undertook a campaign of mass genocide in which over two million people perished.